cdktf/cdktf-provider-snowflake/docs/account.csharp.md

 - *Type:* string

-Sets an account property that determines whether the ORGADMIN role is enabled in the account.
+(Default: fallback to Snowflake default - uses special value that cannot be set in the configuration manually (`default`)) Sets an account property that determines whether the ORGADMIN role is enabled in the account.

 Only an organization administrator (i.e. user with the ORGADMIN role) can set the property.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/1.0.5/docs/resources/account#is_org_admin Account#is_org_admin}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs/resources/account#is_org_admin Account#is_org_admin}

 ---